hypothesis testing using spss#

 (Month = 6) & ((Period = 1) | (Period = 3))

-If you skip this step, the test will still run, but your outputs will look different because the test will perform multiple comparisons.
+If you skip the previous step, the test will still run, but your outputs will look different because the test will perform multiple comparisons.

 First, open the Nonparametric Tests: Two or More Independent Samples dialog (Analyze > Nonparametric Tests > Independent Samples):